We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 And if you don’t show up during your time-slot, you lose your FastPass, so make sure you’re there.

-We found that the Tokyo Disneyland fast passes, as well as the Disney Sea fast passes, tend to end in a few hours for most attractions (think Toy Story Mania, Star Tours, and the more popular stuff).
-Grab yours first thing in the morning before going to the attraction.
+We found that the Tokyo Disneyland Fast Passes, as well as the Disney Sea Fast Passes, tend to end in a few hours for most attractions (think Toy Story Mania, Star Tours, and the more popular stuff).
+Grab yours first thing in the morning before going to the attraction if you want one for these attractions.

-If you enter during the 15 early-minutes, then you can’t get a FastPass until those 15 minutes have ended, so enjoy your attractions and then run for a FastPass.
+If you enter during the 15 early-minutes, then you can’t get a FastPass until the park is officially open, so enjoy your attractions and then run for a FastPass.

 Tokyo Disneyland rides and food